 /interface ethernet poe

 This page describes how PoE-Out (Power over Ethernet) feature can be used on MikroTik devices with at least one PoE-Out interface.
-MikroTik uses RJ45 mode B pinout for power distribution over spare pairs, where the PoE is passed trough pins 4,5 (+) and 7,8 (-).
+MikroTik uses RJ45 mode B pinout for power distribution, where the PoE is passed trough pins 4,5 (+) and 7,8 (-).
 If a device supports powering other devices using PoE-out, then it is recommended to use at least 18V as the input voltage, except for devices that support multiple output voltages (e.g. CRS112-8P-4S-IN, CRS328-24P-4S+RM, CRS354-48P-4S+2Q+RM).

 MikroTik devices can support some or all of the following PoE standards:

 IEEE Standards 802.3af/at - Also called PoE Type 1/PoE+ Type 2, are PoE standards Defined by the IEEE.
 The aim of these standards is to reduce incompatibility between vendors.
 MikroTik PSE with af/at support is capable of powering both a Type 1 and a Type 2 PD.
 Valid PD should have PoE-In resistance from 23.75kΩ to 26.25kΩ.
 MikroTik devices that support af/at standard can also switch to Passive PoE-Out mode. (e.g. CRS112-8P-4S-IN, CRS328-24P-4S+RM, CRS354-48P-4S+2Q+RM.)

 Each PoE-Out implementation supports overload and short-circuits detection.

 PoE Configuration is supported on all MikroTik devices with PoE-Out interfaces, the configurations can be edited from the RouterOS and SwOS interfaces.

 RouterOS provides an option to configure PoE-Out over Winbox, Webfig, and CLI, basic commands using the CLI are